hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 events through gossip, and will be able to process them and catch up.
 Or, in the last extremity where Alice has fallen too far behind, Alice will wait for some time and reconnect.

-In addition, the Gossip module reports to the Execution layer health information about each node in the network, as well as its own health.
-Health in this case can simply be the highest birth-round received per node in the network.
-The birth-round is a good proxy for how healthy the node is, since slower, unhealthy nodes will have lower birth-rounds relative to their peers.
-Using this information, the Execution layer can throttle transaction ingestion network-wide.
-How this is done will be described in the "dynamic throttles" design documentation.

 ##### Slow Execution

 Under normal circumstances, the Execution layer is always the actual bottleneck.
 The cost of processing a few hundreds